microsoft/live-share/docs/use/vscode.md

 ### Stop the collaboration session

 As a host, you can stop sharing completely and end the collaboration session at any time.
-To do so, open the Live Share view on the **Explorer** tab or the **Live Share** tab and select the **Stop collaboration session** button:
+To do so, open the Live Share view on the **Explorer** tab or the **VS Live Share** tab and select the **Stop collaboration session** button:

 ![Screenshot that shows the Stop collaboration session button.](../media/vscode-end-collaboration-viewlet.png)